wp-plugins/xili-dictionary/readme.txt

 xili-dictionary is able to import a .mo of the target language and rebuild a .po editable in backend or a text editor.
 Example: if it_IT is in your language list, it_IT.mo can be imported, completed by webmaster and export as it_IT.po text file in languages sub-folder of the theme (as text backup).

+= What is the differences with poEdit application ? =

+[Poedit](http://poedit.net) is a standalone desktop application.
+Poedit offers the ways to translate apps and sites (that use gettext).
+This application is used by us to create localization of this and other plugins. xili-dictionary is online and based on WP Core and essentially made for files used by WP (theme, plugin, custom terms of site...).
+For technicians, some advantages: possible to recover .mo files, to translate online items, to export .pot files, and more...

 == Screenshots ==